 Being falsely accused of something that you did not do can feel like psychological torture.
 It represents reality not aligning with your version of it inside your mind, this time being directly to do with you.
 Depending on what you are falsely accused of, the intensity of your experience can differ based on the specifics of your case.
 This article will focus on accusations which we experience in our day-to-day lives and is not intended to be legal advice in any form.

 The first thing you need to remember in being falsely accused is that if there are no witnesses, nobody will be empathetic towards your situation until you are proven innocent.
-You are alone in this bout against misconception, and the battle towards clearing your name is a lonely one.
+You may feel alone in this bout against misconception, and the battle towards clearing your name is a lonely one.
 It is filled with torture, doubt, and depression.
 If you find yourself alone without anybody’s shoulder to lean against, know that you are not.
 This is written from a place of empathy and with a focus on helping you.
 So stay strong, limit emotional responses, and do not fall victim to the pressure of it all.
 Let’s get started.

-Find Out What Lead to the Accusation
+Find Out What Led to the Accusation

-You must know what was said, what was seen, what was collected, and what was assumed.
+Know what was said, what was seen, what was collected, and what was assumed.

 Be calm in your collection of evidence, as you will be in direct conversation with your accusers.
 Collect from them everything that led to you being falsely accused.
 The changing of their opinion depends just as much on what style you do it in as it does with how powerful your factual argument happens to be.
 Be calm, understanding, and put yourself in your accusers’ shoes.
-More likely than not, the evidence they have against you will be powerful enough to change minds, so you must acknowledge and respect its power.
+More likely than not, the evidence they have against you will be powerful enough to change minds, so acknowledge and respect its power.
 Do not simply dismiss anything that you hear.
 Prove it wrong with facts.

 Once you have noted and understood the case against you, now it is your turn to present the case against them.
 Make sure you do this once you have collected all of the arguments for you being guilty.